Stochastic gravitational wave background anisotropies in the mHz band: astrophysical dependencies: Astrophysical building blocks

-Technically, for each model, we compute the GW luminosity $\mathcal{L}_{\Gal}(z, \nu_{\Gal}, M_{\Gal})$ of a given galaxy as a function of halo mass $M_{\Gal}$ and redshift $z$.
-This goes in a series of steps.
-First, we calculate the SFR, $\psi(M_{\Gal},t)$, and the stellar-to-halo mass ratio using a modified version of the abundance-matching relations of Ref.~\cite{2013ApJ...770...57B}.
-We use a Salpeter-like IMF~\cite{1955ApJ...121..161S} to describe the number of stars per unit total stellar mass formed, $\phi=\dd N/\dd M_*\dd M_{\rm tot,*}\propto M_*^{-p}$, where $M_*$ is the mass of the star at formation.
+This {\em letter} computes the angular power spectrum of the anisotropies in the AGWB from merging stellar-mass binary BHs using the astrophysical framework described in \citet{Dvorkin:2016okx,Dvorkin:2016wac,2018MNRAS.479..121D}, which we summarize below (see the companion article~\citet{Cusinnew} for extensive explanations).
+For each model, we compute the GW luminosity $\mathcal{L}_{\Gal}(z, f_{\Gal}, M_{\Gal})$ of a given galaxy as a function of halo mass $M_{\Gal}$ and redshift $z$ as follows.
+First, we calculate the SFR, $\psi(M_{\Gal},t)$, and the stellar-to-halo mass ratio using a modified version of the abundance-matching relations of \citet{2013ApJ...770...57B}.
+We use a Salpeter-like IMF~\citep{1955ApJ...121..161S} to describe the number of stars per unit total stellar mass formed, $\phi=\dd N/\dd M_*\dd M_{\rm tot,*}\propto M_*^{-p}$, where $M_*$ is the mass of the star at formation.
 Massive stars collapse to BHs, and we assume that the remnant mass depends only on the mass of the progenitor star, $M_*$, and on its metallicity, $Z$.
 This is encoded in a function $m=g_s(M_*,Z)$, that needs to be computed for each model.
-We adopt the observational relation of Ref.~\cite{2016MNRAS.456.2140M} for the metallicity of the interstellar medium as a function of galaxy stellar mass and redshift.
+We adopt the observational relation of \citet{2016MNRAS.456.2140M} for the metallicity of the interstellar medium as a function of galaxy stellar mass and redshift.
 We also introduce a cut-off at high BH masses $M_{\rm co}$, that also depends and the astrophysical model.